 Already humming “Chamba kitni door” in your head?
 I am sure every time you hear this soulful track, it makes you want to visit Chamba.
 Well, maybe this time you can actually go to this unspoiled part of nature.
 A little away from the famous tourist spots like Dalhousie and Dharamshala, Chamba is a quiet place near Shimla.
 The beauty of the river Ravi gushing through the hills of Chamba is a sight of dreams and is extremely refreshing.
 You will never regret ditching the “popular” hill stations for this silent beauty that’ll keep a part of your heart when you leave.
 The town is also famous for its “Pahari paintings, art, and craft.”

 Chamba is a town in Himachal Pradesh.
 The nearest railway station to Chamba is Pathankot, which is about 120 km away.
 The nearest airport to Chamba is Jammu, but you need to travel for a good 6 hours to reach the town by car or bus.

 Beautiful Places to visit in North-East India during Summers

 1. Pelling, Sikkim

 It’s time to ditch the beaches.
 This summer, relish the hills.
-Pelling, the town nestled at the foothills of mount Kanchenjunga, is perfect for that.
-The place takes you on a 17th-century nostalgia with its Buddhist monasteries, palaces, and ruins.
+Pelling, located at the foothills of mount kanchenjunga is ideal for this.
+The place takes you on a 17th-century nostalgia trip with its Buddhist monasteries, palaces, and ruins.
 The weather is extremely pleasant, especially near the Kanchenjunga falls.

 2. Tawang, Arunachal Pradesh